luxuriant777/cinema-api-drf/README.md

 - create user via /api/user/register/;
 - get access token via /api/user/token/;
-- use access token in Authorization header for all other requests;
+- use access token in Authorization header for all other requests.
-- use refresh token in Authorization header for /api/user/token/refresh/ request.

 ### Also you can run project in docker container: